 My wife served as our St. Simon’s NV Music Director, co-ordinating several different choirs and contemporary worship bands.
 Archbishop David Somerville, who first ordained me, once said that if the devil ever gets into the church, he will come in through the choir.
 Because music is so closely connected to worship, it makes sense why music can easily be contentious.
 Sometimes people have worship wars over contemporary songs vs. traditional hymns.
 At St. Simon’s NV, we decided in 1996 to honour both expressions by offering both a traditional 9am BCP service and a contemporary 10:30am service.
 Because my dear wife is musically bilingual, she is able to encourage both expressions with integrity.
-Unlike many church choir directors who are always quitting and creating havoc, my dear wife has been a source of musical stability for the past two decades.
+Unlike many church choir directors who are always quitting and creating havoc, my dear wife was a source of musical stability for over two decades.
 Dynamic music is a key to a vibrant, healthy Church.